 Save the changes

 When you are happy with the changes, save the customized property pane layout.

 - When you return to Tekla Structures, Tekla Structures asks if you wish to reload the changed property pane templates.
 Click Yes to take the customized property pane layout in use.

 User-defined attributes (UDAs) in the customized property pane

-In the property pane, the More button in the Custom properties section opens the user-defined attributes (UDAs) dialog box.
+In the property pane, the User-defined attributes button in the More property group opens the user-defined attributes (UDAs) dialog box.
 If you customize the property pane, you can add your most important UDAs directly to the property pane, so that you do not need to open separate UDAobject property created by the user in order to widen the range of predefined object properties